sql-machine-learning/elasticdl/doc/parameter_server.md

 For example, if job A requests 50 CPU cores, but current cluster only has 30 CPU cores.
 The cluster will lanuch the job immediately with 30 CPU cores.
 If the cluster has more CPU cores after a while, it will tell the master of job A to occupy the idle CPU cores and create more workers.

 And for pserver, how can we adjust network bandwidth?
 One solution is to create or delete pserver pods.
-Since each node has a network interface card, more pserver pods means more network bandwidth.
+Since each node has a network interface card, more pserver pods in different nodes might mean more network bandwidth.

+**Note**

+ElasticDL has no ability to control network bandwidth, or get current network traffic status.
+So a naive stragety could be making pservers occupy more nodes.

 If we change pserver pod number, following things also need to be done: